- Enter a field expected to add 35,000+ jobs

 - Providing quality customer service to patients and other healthcare providers

-Most pharmacy technicians work in retail settings, such as neighborhood pharmacies or grocery stores.
-There are also positions in hospitals, clinics and outpatient centers, assisted living facilities, nursing homes, mail-order pharmacies, tele-pharmacies, and nuclear pharmacies.
+Most pharmacy technicians work in settings such as neighborhood pharmacies or grocery stores.
+There are also positions in hospitals, clinics and outpatient centers, specialty pharmacies, assisted living facilities, nursing homes, mail-order pharmacies, tele-pharmacies, and nuclear medicine pharmacies.

 How Much Can I Make as a Pharmacy Technician?

-Pharmacy technician pay rates vary by employer, geographic location, and experience as in any other field, and you can increase your job earning potential by becoming a nationally certified pharmacy technician.
+Pharmacy technician pay rates vary by employer, geographic location, and experience as in any other field, and you can increase your job earning potential by becoming nationally certified.